Gradual charge order melting in Bi0.5Ca0.5MnO3 induced by ultrahigh magnetic field: Discussion

-Regarding the CO melting transition below $T_{\rm N}$, the existence of the phase transition in the field descending process states that the phase transition occurs in the field ascending process, however, there is no anomaly.
-Therefore, $B_{\rm c}^{\rm up}$ cannot be directly defined from the magnetization curve shown in Fig. \ref{MHs_S3} at low temperatures.
+Judging from the behavior of the d$M$/d$B$ peak in the field descending process, it can be said that the high field and low field phases are the CO-melting and the CO phases, respectively, at all the measurement temperatures.
+Therefore, the transition from the low-field CO phase to the high-field CO-melting phase must occur in the field ascending process even at low temperatures.
+Here, we need to consider how we can define the $B_{\rm c}^{\rm up}$ without using the d$M$/d$B$ peak.
+Our idea is to find the $B_{\rm c}^{\rm up}$ by checking whether the d$M$/d$B$ peak in the field descending process appears or not; i.e., if a magnetic field exceeds $B_{\rm c}^{\rm up}$, the d$M$/d$B$ peak in the field descending process should appear, while if the field is lower than $B_{\rm c}^{\rm up}$, there should be no peak.
+Therefore, we investigated the $B_{\rm max}$ dependence of the magnetization.

-Here, we try to find the critical field by measuring the maximum field ($B_{\rm max}$) dependence of the magnetization.
-If the present compound has a critical field of CO melting in the field ascending process, the phase transition appears in the field descending process when the $B_{\rm max}$ is larger than the critical field, otherwise, it does not appear.
-Therefore, we have investigated the $B_{\rm max}$ dependence of the magnetization.
-Figure \ref{BmaxRaw} (a) and (b) show the pickup coil signals (color lines) and magnetic fields as a function of time (black lines).
-The temperatures of each shot are displayed in each panel.
-The negative peak around 5.6 $\mu$s corresponds to the phase transition at $B_{\rm c}^{\rm down}$.
+Figure \ref{BmaxRaw} (a) shows the raw signals of pickup coil including the both of d$M$/d$t$ and background (color lines) and magnetic fields as a function of time (black lines) with several $B_{\rm max}$ at $T \sim$ 70 K. The negative peak at approximately 5.6 $\mu$s corresponds to the phase transition at $B_{\rm c}^{\rm down}$.
 The rectangle of broken lines represents the regions around the $B_{\rm c}^{\rm down}$.
-The d$M$/d$B$s around $B_{\rm c}^{\rm down}$ are shown in broken-line squares in Fig. \ref{BmaxRaw} (c) along with the magnetization curve up to 140 T at $T$ = 70 K denoted by a red broken line.
-The d$M$/d$B$ data were subtracted by the contributions other than the peak.

-It is clearly seen that the d$M$/d$B$ peak appears when $B_{\rm max}$ is higher than 98 T, suggesting the $B_{\rm c}^{\rm up}$ is between 89 and 98 T. The peak hight becomes larger with increasing the $B_{\rm max}$, while the the peak position looks to be nearly constant.
+The d$M$/d$B$ curves around $B_{\rm c}^{\rm down}$ are shown inside of the broken-line rectangles in Fig. \ref{BmaxRaw} (b), along with the magnetization curve up to 140 T at $T$ = 70 K denoted by a red-broken line.
+The background signals were subtracted from the d$M$/d$B$ data.
+The d$M$/d$B$ peak appears when $B_{\rm max}$ is higher than 98 T, which suggests the $B_{\rm c}^{\rm up}$ is between 89 T and 98 T. The peak height increases with increasing $B_{\rm max}$, whereas the position of $B_{\rm c}^{\rm down}$ is constant.